Interesting Ted talk I watched yesterday and food for thought.

 Following on from the various mentions of my tumultuous spiritual journey this year things seem to be getting somewhere.
-I understand there are changes coming and I have to be patient, I’m just not always so patient!
-So anyway, lately I’ve had a pretty big question in life (I’ve had a few, but one in particular being the most time pressing).
+Lately I’ve had a pretty big question in life (I’ve had a few, but one in particular being the most time pressing).
 I’ve been mulling it over and trying to decide what to do when BAM the universe basically lays out the path on a silver platter.
 Has this ever happened to you?
 When something happens coincidentally but it just fits where you are SO WELL that it is insane?
 Anyway, that happened.

 So while I’m having a lazy morning I thought I’d share some of the tips I picked up in New York.
 WHAT AN AMAZING CITY.
 The vibe, it’s something else, and it was an eye opener as my first overseas solo travel experience!
 I stayed at the Hostelling International hostel (Upper West Side) but when I was joined by family we moved to Chelsea.
 While the hostel was good and close to a subway station I’d say solo travellers would be better downtown in Manhattan because it’s busier.
 Otherwise you can head to Brooklyn where Williamsburg will remind you a lot of Sydney’s Inner West – but a lot more packed in!
 Here are some of my tips:

 *Starbucks are the public toilets of New York.
 They’re on every corner and you don’t have to buy anything.
 A great tour guide told me this – it’s really important info!!